deltastateonline/soap.tutorial/README.md

 The endpoint is the URL where your service can be accessed by a client application.
 To inspect the WSDL you just add ?wsdl to the web service endpoint URL.

-We shall be building a simple books catalog service, which can be integrated with using a php and python soap client.
+We shall be building a simple books catalog service, which can be integrated with  a php and a python soap client.

 #### Requirements